deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 ```

 Pay attention to the following:
-- The `|` sign — vertical bar glyph that must be specified when passing settings, because the parameter being passed is a multi-line string, not an object;
+- The `|` sign — vertical bar glyph that must be specified when passing settings, because the parameter being passed is a multi-line string, not an object.
 - A module name is in *camelCase* style.

 Use the following command to edit the `deckhouse` ConfigMap: